JeringTech/Markdig.Extensions.FlexiBlocks/Specs/FlexiCodeBlocksSpecs.md

 - Line numbers
 - Line highlighting

-These features can be configured at the extension level using `FlexiCodeExtensionOptions` and can also be configured at the block level using JSON options.
+These features can be configured at the extension level using `FlexiCodeBlocksExtensionOptions` and can also be configured at the block level using FlexiBlockOptions.

-Flexi code blocks have the same syntax as CommonMark fenced and indented code blocks.
+FlexiCodeBlocks have the same syntax as CommonMark fenced and indented code blocks.
-The following is an example of a fenced flexi code block with the default options:
+The following is an example of a fenced FlexiCodeBlock with the default options:

 ```````````````````````````````` example
 ```